 Under certain circumstances, an employee may be under-implemented in a position until they gain the experience, knowledge and skills needed to reach the full working level of a job.

-Under-implementing an excluded manager position isn't permitted under the Management Compensation and Classification Framework Compensation Rules.
+Under-implementing an excluded manager position isn't permitted under the Management Compensation & Classification Framework Compensation Rules (PDF, 381KB).

 In the BC Public Service, there are two types of under-implementation.
 In both cases, a development or growth plan must be in place prior to the employee being under-implemented in a position.

 When recruitment for fully qualified applicants has been unsuccessful, placing a less qualified applicant in a developmental position may be considered.
 The advertisement or posting for the position must indicate that applicants may be considered for appointment at a lower level.

 A developmental position starts with less than the full range of duties or responsibilities of the full working level position, and the employee is paid at a rate appropriate for the duties they're performing.

 A gradual increase in the duties and responsibilities is expected, and progression to the full working level is dependent upon the employee's performance, the experience gained, and completion of any required training.

 If you're contemplating creating a developmental position, contact AskMyHR and we'll direct you to a Classification Specialist to help you determine the appropriate classification level.
+Submit service request using the category My Team or Organization (or) A Hiring Manager > Job Classification > Create a New Position.
 An updated job description may be required.
 We also advise you to review the guidelines around salary administration for developmental positions.

 Certain positions have a growth plan that has been negotiated with the union.
 These growth positions are: